Spyridon Flogaitis: Academic career

 From 1980 to 1982, Flogaitis was an assistant in the faculty of law at the University of Athens.
 From 1982 to 1985, he was a lecturer in the department, before becoming an associate professor in 1985.
 From 1992 to presently, he has been a professor of public law in the department.

 In 1993, Flogaitis became a member of the board of the Ionian University.
 In 1994, he co-founded Critical Review of Legal Theory and Practice alongside Michael Stathopoulos, and became its first editor.
 Also in 1994, he co-founded the Greek journal, Environment and Law, alongside Gl Sioutis and J Karakostas.
 In 1995, he became the first director of the European Public Law Center, and stayed in that role until 2007.
 In 2004, he co-founded, in Greek Energy and Law, alongside Gl Sioutis.
 In 2006, he founded the Journal of Administrative Law, and became its first editor.
+Since 2007, he has been the Director of the European Public Law Organisation, the intergovernmental organisation that continued the work of the European Public Law Center.